monome/docs/norns/engine-study-2.md

 	} // *initClass

 	*new { // when this class is initialized...
-		^super.new.init; // ...run the init below.
+		^super.new.init; // ...run the 'init' below.
 	}

 	init {
-		// build a list of our sound-shaping parameters, with default values: params = Dictionary.newFrom([
+		// build a list of our sound-shaping parameters, with default values
+		// (see https://doc.sccode.org/Classes/Dictionary.html for more about Dictionaries): params = Dictionary.newFrom([
 			\sub_div, 2,
 			\noise_level, 0.1,